metagentools/MetaCoAG/README.md

 ## Preprocessing

 Firstly, you will have to assemble your set of reads into contigs.
-For this purpose, you can use metaSPAdes as MetaCoAG currently supports assembly graphs produced from the metaSPAdes assembler.
+For this purpose, you can use metaSPAdes for NGS reads or metaFlye for TGS reads as MetaCoAG currently supports assembly graphs produced from these assemblers.
 Support for other assemblers will be added in future.

 ### metaSPAdes
 [**SPAdes**](http://cab.spbu.ru/software/spades/) is an assembler based on the de Bruijn graph approach. [**metaSPAdes**](https://genome.cshlp.org/content/27/5/824) is the dedicated metagenomic assembler of SPAdes.
 Use metaSPAdes (SPAdes in metagenomics mode) software to assemble reads into contigs.
 A sample command is given below.